 Achieving visibility in an agile environment can be challenging due to its flexible and iterative nature.
-There is often so much going on, how can you ensure that everyone is on the same page and stays informed of all the moving parts they need to keep track of?
+With so much going on, how can you ensure that everyone is on the same page and stays informed of all the moving parts they need to keep track of?

 The answer is to embrace the concept of agile visibility.